Howw-Way/starter-hugo-academic/content/project/example/index.md

 **Purpose:** This is my notes for the approximation methods of timestepping, including explicit Euler method,

 **Reference:**
-And this notes is based on the book "Numerical Methods for Computational Science and Engineering"
+Some part of this notes is based on the book "Numerical Methods for Computational Science and Engineering"

 # Problem description